Learn best practices for using the Test Writing Service.

 - A brief but descriptive test title.
 Something that identifies the test and is descriptive enough to differentiate it from other similar tests.

 - A descriptive test outline.
 Ensure there is no ambiguity.
-Provide a helpful indication of what the expected outcome of the test should be.
+Provide a helpful indication of the expected outcome of the test.

 - Avoid business-specific or sector-specific jargon.
 To make the outlines as test writer-friendly as possible, do not use business jargon.
-Test writers are not familiar with your application, so be as clear as possible and don’t use terms not reflected in the app.
+Test writers are unfamiliar with your application, so be as clear as possible and don’t use terms not reflected in the app.